 The load balancer inspects the sticky cookie to determine which AM server should receive the request.
 This ensures that all subsequent requests involving the session are routed to the correct server.

-Policy agents are components installed on web servers or Java containers that protect resources, such as websites and applications.
-Interacting with AM, policy agents ensure that inbound requests to protected resources are authenticated and authorized.
+ForgeRock Access Management agents are components installed on web servers or Java containers that protect resources, such as websites and applications.
+Interacting with AM, web and Java agents ensure that inbound requests to protected resources are authenticated and authorized.

-Web Policy Agent.
+Web Agent.
 Comprised of agent modules tailored to each web server and several native shared libraries.
-Configure the web policy agent in the web server's main configuration file.
+Configure the web agent in the web server's main configuration file.

 The following figure illustrates a simplified flow of a request to a protected resource on a web server:

-For a detailed explanation of the flow, refer to the ForgeRock Web Policy Agent documentation.
+For a detailed explanation of the flow, refer to the ForgeRock Access Management Web Agents documentation.

-Java EE Policy Agent.
+Java Agent.
 Comprised of an agent filter, an agent application, and the AM SDK libraries.

 The following figure illustrates a simplified flow of a request to a protected resource in a Java container: